 Alpine Animal Hospital has one full-time intern per year.
-Internships start in June and the next opening is for June of 2017.
+Internships start in June and the next opening is for June of 2020; we are currently accepting applications.
 Our program emphasizes learning and is a fantastic opportunity for a graduate, interested in rural mixed practice, to gain experience - and to do so in a breathtaking physical environment surrounded by the Rocky Mountains.

 Practice Name: Alpine Animal Hospital, PC

 Facebook page: www.facebook.com/AlpineAnimalH...

 Alpine Animal Hospital has one year-long internship per year.
 It is heartening to see how many qualified future vets are interested in this opportunity; unfortunately we are only equipped to accept one intern and the best way to be considered is to have participated in an externship with us.
 We look forward to hearing from you.